 It shall be unlawful to discharge to any natural outlet or watercourse in any area under the jurisdiction of the service area of Mifflinburg any wastewater or other polluted waters.
 Except as hereinafter provided, it shall be unlawful to construct or maintain any privy, privy vault, septic tank, cesspool, or other facility intended or used for the disposal of sewage in any service area under the jurisdiction of Mifflinburg.
 Such service area of Mifflinburg includes the entire geographic boundary of Mifflinburg Borough and any municipality or portion thereof served by Mifflinburg Borough.

-No person shall discharge or cause to be discharged any springwater, stormwater, surface water, groundwater, roof runoff or subsurface drainage, building foundation drainage, drainage from roof leader connections, cooling water or unpolluted industrial process waters into the public sewer system except with the consent and specific approval of Mifflinburg Borough Council.
-Floor drains in basements subject to groundwater infiltration or flooding must also be removed, permanently sealed, or otherwise not connected to the Building Sewer.
+No person shall discharge or cause to be discharged any springwater, stormwater, surface water, groundwater, roof runoff or subsurface drainage, building foundation drainage, drainage from roof leader connections, cooling water or unpolluted industrial process waters into the public sewer system except with the consent and specific approval of the Mifflinburg Borough Council.
+Floor drains in basements subject to groundwater infiltration or flooding must also be removed, permanently sealed, or otherwise not connected to the building sewer.

-Except as otherwise provided in this Chapter, no person(s) shall discharge or cause to be discharged any of the following described wastes or waters to any public sewer system of any part of the public sewer system:
+Except as otherwise provided in this Part, no person(s) shall discharge or cause to be discharged any of the following described wastes or waters to any public sewer system or any part of the public sewer system:

 National Pretreatment Standards.